Police officers shoot man on edge of Shadle Park High School

 "My heart was in my throat when I saw the coaches rushing them off the field," she said.

-Martens-Haworth, who was home with her daughter, said the shooting was scary.
+Martens-Haworth, who was home with her daughter, also said the shooting was scary.

 "When the school's not in session, it's really quiet around here, so that was a shocker," she said.

+The case will be forwarded to the Spokane County Prosecutor's Office for review when the investigation is complete.

-Multiple law enforcement vehicles could be seen with red and yellow police tape blocking off the scene.
+Multiple law enforcement vehicles could be seen with red and yellow police tape blocking off the scene Thursday night.

 The shooting marked the fifth one involving Spokane police this year.